danielharrell/open-eyes-lect-2017-18/Open.md

    an imperative to open the book, but has a nominative power of suggestion as well.-->

-And is there something here *yet* to be understood, or better understood?
+And is there something here *not* understood, or better understood?
 For who if not the philosopher, Aristotle once asked, would care about the difference between Socrates and Socrates sitting?[^Socrates] Or between a door and an